LW2904/fastify/docs/Server.md

 ### `https`

 An object used to configure the server's listening socket for TLS.
-The options are the same as the Node.js core
+The options are the same as for the Node.js core
 [`createServer` method](https://nodejs.org/dist/latest-v8.x/docs/api/https.html#https_https_createserver_options_requestlistener).
 When this property is `null`, the socket will not be configured for TLS.